 Amendments of the Indian Constitution – What is Article 368?

-To define constitutional amendment process, Article 368 of Part XX of Indian Constitution provides for two types of amendments.
+To define constitutional amendment process, Article 368 of Part XX of Constitution of India provides for two types of amendments.

 - By a special majority of Parliament